jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 The medical machinery the baby is in is constantly pumping and making noise.
 It is at first scary but after few days it gives some comfort that some precise mechanical artifacts constantly give the precise amount of everything to your baby.
 In my own words, the machines were the following.

 There is first the Braun injection device, the baby has two of those.
 The device has 4 some pistons or injectors which are slowly and gently pushing the right amounts of the respective liquids into the various parts of my baby's body.
 Sometimes the nabel, sometimes the arm or the leg.
-One is for Glucose at 30% which is the food the baby needs in addition to the mothers' milk, they give him 3.5 ml per hour.
+One is for Glucose at 30% which is the food the baby needs in addition to the mother's milk, they give him 3.5 ml per hour.
 They also give him heparin to prevent blood clots, they give him 1ml per hour through the nabel same thing on the arteria.
 Fentanyl is also administered at 0.48 ml/h to sedate the baby and to control the blood pressure.

 There is another screen from Somanetics that has a graph monitoring the oxygen saturation of the brain, it was around 80-87 all the time.